selimanac/defold-daabbcc-example-platformer/README.md

 ### Tiled Map
-Map is created usinf Tiled, all Tiled files are in [assets/tiled](https://github.com/selimanac/defold-daabbcc-example-platformer/tree/cb326b49705a60b2228fdbb491c30cdae2cd8cfe/assets/tiled) folder. [map.tmx](https://github.com/selimanac/defold-daabbcc-example-platformer/blob/cb326b49705a60b2228fdbb491c30cdae2cd8cfe/assets/tiled/map.tmx) is the main map file.
-You can export the map as json to data folder.
+The map is created using Tiled, and all Tiled files are located in the [assets/tiled](https://github.com/selimanac/defold-daabbcc-example-platformer/tree/cb326b49705a60b2228fdbb491c30cdae2cd8cfe/assets/tiled) folder.
+The main map file is [map.tmx](https://github.com/selimanac/defold-daabbcc-example-platformer/blob/cb326b49705a60b2228fdbb491c30cdae2cd8cfe/assets/tiled/map.tmx).
+You can export the map as a JSON file to the data folder.

 ### Build
 There is a simple [shell script](https://github.com/selimanac/defold-daabbcc-example-platformer/blob/cb326b49705a60b2228fdbb491c30cdae2cd8cfe/production/build.zsh) to bundle the project using [bob](https://defold.com/manuals/bob/).